BKDaugherty/Dots-And-Boxes-RestAPI/README.md

 * Mongoose --> For DB operations with MongoDB.
 * Request --> Used as a backbone for Request-Promise.
 * Request-Promise --> Used for end to end testing.

+## Next Steps
+Although this is indeed a REST API, there are plenty of features missing from a fully scalable REST API.
+Because this project is built in a small window of time there are a few key features that I will list here that should be included; however I did not have time to get to them.
+This also will act as a TODO list!
+* Security
+  * Authorization
+  Some form of authorization should be required to use the REST API.
+Currently, any user can access the API and delete someone else's game out from under them.
+  If we added something such as OAUTH2 authorization, and required each request to pass a session token, we could limit this form of security.
+  * Cryptography
+  Again, in this case our information does not really need to be secure; however, it would be a good idea to add some form of cryptography to our API, whether that be in the world of a JWT, or using a HTTPS/TLS connection.
+* Continuous Integration
+Projects are better with continuous integration, and a fully functioning pipeline.
+With big projects, continuous integration is absolutely essential.
+As projects grow, sometimes new features break old ones.
+Its important to realize this instantly in the development cycle, and solve the problem to avoid code regression.

+## TODO
+* Sanitize input
+* Negative Tests